aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-data/_index.md

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/go-cpp/workbook/), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/go-cpp/workbook/) class contains a [**Worksheets**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheetcollection/) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class.
 The [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class provides a [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection.
 Each item in the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection represents an object of the [**Cell**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/) class.

 Aspose.Cells allows developers to add data to the cells in worksheets by calling the [**Cell**](https://reference.aspose.com/cells/go-cpp/cell/) class' [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue/) method.
-Aspose.Cells provides overloaded versions of the [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue/) method that lets developers add different kinds of data to cells.
-Using these overloaded versions of the [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue/) method, it is possible to add a Boolean, string, double, integer or date/time, etc. values to the cell.
+Aspose.Cells provides overloaded versions of the [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue/) method that let developers add different kinds of data to cells.
+Using these overloaded versions of the [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue/) method, it is possible to add a Boolean, string, double, integer, or date/time value to the cell.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CellsData.go" >}}

 ## **How to Improve Efficiency**

-If you use [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue_bool/) method to put a large amount of data to a worksheet, you should add values to the cells, first by rows and then by columns.
+If you use the [**PutValue**](https://reference.aspose.com/cells/go-cpp/cell/putvalue_bool/) method to insert a large amount of data into a worksheet, you should add values to the cells first by rows and then by columns.
 This approach greatly improves the efficiency of your applications.

 ## **How to Retrieve Data from Cells**